wanfangchou/Hiking-Trail-Project/README.md

     f)	Web server calls the Map API and displays the local trail

-    g)	The web application then provides the user the ability to choose a trial or go back to the main page
+    g)	The web application then provides the user the ability to choose a trail or go back to the main page

  ALLOCATED TASKS PER MEMBER: